… and what’s what

 In its spending review 2014, the Treasury allocated a total of £350m to development of the A27 at Arundel, Worthing, Lancing and Polegate.
 Major road-building proposals for Chichester (separately funded) were abandoned early 2017.
 Proposals for Worthing and Lancing are now limited to junction improvements and will keep much of the existing single carriageway route.

-The Secretary of State for Transport is currently Chris Grayling MP who will make the ultimate decision on road options.
+The Secretary of State for Transport will make the ultimate decision on road options following the consultation.

 West Sussex County Council